xy21hb/drugchat/README.md

 The file data/ChEMBL_QA.json and data/PubChem_QA.json contains data for the ChEMBL Drug QA Dataset and the PubChem Drug QA Dataset.
 The data structure is as follows.

 {SMILES String: [ [Question1 , Answer1], [Question2 , Answer2]... ] }

+## Disclaimer.

+This is a prototype system that has not been systematically and comprehensively validated by pharmaceutical experts yet.
+Please use with caution.

+Trained models and demo websites will be released after we thoroughly validate the system with pharmaceutical experts.